Emergency Dental Care in Helsby & Surrounding Areas

 Associate Dentist

 Dr Jenny Eades graduated from the University of Liverpool in 2006 and has been part of the practice for many years.
-She plays an important role in providing NHS dental care and is known for her supportive and professional approach.
-Her work focuses on family dentistry, helping patients of all ages feel comfortable and well cared for.
+She is a key NHS provider who supports patients of all ages with a calm, approachable manner.

 Dr Aiman Sinjab